Parentification

 Parentification happens when a child takes on emotional or practical responsibilities that properly belong to the parent or larger family system.

-Family Constellations explores how these role reversals may continue affecting identity, relationships, emotional regulation, boundaries, and nervous system patterns later in life.
+Family Constellations explores how these role reversals may continue affecting identity, relationships, boundaries, emotional well-being, and the ability to receive support later in life.

 The Natural Order Between Parent and Child

-The child is strengthened through receiving from the parents.
+The child is strengthened through receiving from their parents.

 Why Parentification Happens